Virtual Analog Modeling of Distortion Circuits Using Neural Ordinary Differential Equations: Neural Ordinary Differential Equations

 Chen et al. \cite{Chen2018} showed that a neural network used in conjunction with a numerical solver can learn $f(t,\Vector{y})$ from data.
 In that framework, termed ODENet, the derivative function $f$ from \Equation{eq:ode} and \Figure{fig:ode_solving} is replaced with a \emph{derivative network} $f$ which is trained based on the loss calculated using the solver's output.

 Karlsson and Svanström \cite{Karlsson2019} demonstrated that a neural network can learn $f(t,\Vector{y})$ describing a simple dynamical system such as an oscillator.
-That indicated that a neural network can learn the derivative function of \acp{ODE} describing analog electronic circuits for \ac{VA} purposes.
+That indicated that a neural network can learn the derivative function of \acp{ODE} describing analog electronic circuits for \ac{VA} purposes, which could provide the benefits mentioned in Section \ref{sec:intro}.